albusfangautonomy/control_notes/notes/frequency-response.md

 ### Why does RHP zeroes cause system to go the opposite way first

-Long story short, RHP zeroes take derivative on the input with the $$-S$$ term, which means the derivative has opposite sign from the input, which causes the system to react in the opposite way before correcting.
+Long story short, RHP zeroes take derivative on the input with the $$(-S)$$ term, which means the derivative has opposite sign from the input, which causes the system to react in the opposite way before correcting.
+The number of RHP zeros correspond to the number of times the step response needs to change direction.

 ![RHP zeroes behavior](../figures/rhp_zero_behavior.png)